Nominations currently being accepted for Parent Governors... nominations deadline Monday 13th May 2019

 Their details can be found below.

-We currently have a vacancy for a co-opted governor, for more information Click Here
+We currently have a vacancy for 2 parent governors and 1 co-opted governor, for more information please see links below~:

 For more information about the role of a governor, please click on the link to watch the video: